-You’ll want a sales solution that automatically prompts your sales team when action is required.
+You’ll want a solution that supports your sales team by automatically prompting them when action is required.

 For instance, if a lead downloads your pricing list, that could indicate that they’re ready to buy.
 Your sales funnel platform should alert your team so they can immediately touch base with the customer.

-Another powerful solution is Outfunnel , which plays together nicely with Pipedrive and allows you to send email nurture sequences based on lead segments and behaviors.
-Outfunnel keeps your sales and marketing teams aligned by ensuring that marketing campaigns and in sync with your sales process.
+Lime keeps your sales and marketing teams aligned by ensuring that marketing campaigns are in sync with your sales process.